 You need to figure out the benefits that a podcast would bring to your startup.
-Some of them may include; building industry credibility, establishing thought leadership, social proof, and increase exposure to various customer profiles.
-Think of everything that you want to put into your podcast and all of the factors will make your startup a success.
+Some of them may include; building industry credibility, establishing thought leadership, social proof, and increasing exposure to various customer profiles.
+Think of everything that you want to put into your podcast and all of the factors that will make your startup a success.

 It is important for every podcast to have a mission statement that they believe in.
 It basically describes what your podcast is passionate about and why you do what you do.
 The basic questions that need to be answered: